SenthilNayagan/senthilnayagan.net/src/_posts/tech/ai/mathematics/2024-07-10-math-matters-essential-math-for-aspiring-ai-experts/index.md

 if a = 2 then b = 0
 ```

-Here, `b` can't have two different values at the same time, but its value can change over time if the value of a changes.
-In algebra, we refer to b as a variable because its value is subject to variation or change.
+Here, `b` can't have two different values at the same time, but its value can change over time if the value of `a` changes.
+In algebra, we refer to `b` as a variable because its value is subject to variation or change.
 In this equation, both `a` and `b` are variables because their values will change depending on each other's values.

-In fact, it's really common in algebra to refer to any letter as a variable, since letters can stand for different values in different problems.
-But in mathematics, we will usually just use the word variable when we are talking about values that can change or vary in the same problem.
+In fact:

+- **Letters as Stand-ins**:
+  - When we say "letters as stand-ins" in algebra, we mean that letters are used to represent numbers or take the place of numbers.
+  - In algebra, we often use letters (like `x`, `y`, `a`, `b`) to represent numbers.
+  - These letters can represent different values in different problems.
+  - For example: `x` might be `5` in one problem and `12` in another problem.
+- **True Variables**:
+  - In mathematics, a "variable" specifically refers to a value that can change within the same problem.
+  - Like temperature changing throughout the day or the speed of a car during a journey.

+So while we casually call any letter in algebra a "variable," technically speaking, a true variable is something that can take different values as part of the same situation or problem.

+For example, in the equation `x + 5 = 12`:

+- Here, `x` is just standing in for one specific number (`7`)
+- It's not really "varying" - it has one fixed value in this problem

+But in a formula like `d = rt` (distance = rate × time):

+- Both `r` and `t` are true variables because they can take different values in the same problem
+- The speed (rate) might change during the journey
+- Time is constantly changing as you travel

 So far, we have learned that algebra is a lot like arithmetic, but that includes unknown values and variables that we can solve for in equations.